 The next morning a message was left on the phones explaining the parks would be open and the operating hours of each park.
 The parks received very little damage, the worst hit was Disney’s Animal Kingdom and that park would remain closed for at least that day.

 We went downstairs and wandered around the grounds of the Wilderness Lodge.
 There were trees lying on the ground.
 Tree limbs and branches blanketed everything.
-It was a sad site to see.
+It was a sad sight to see.

 –Ric Flack, MFL ImaginEAR